 (iii) 0 indicates No Correlation: No apparent movements in any direction of a variable upon changing other variable’s values is known as no correlation.

-3 Easy Ways to Calculate Correlation between Two Stocks in Excel
+How to Calculate Correlation between Two Stocks in Excel: 3 Easy Methods

 Follow any below-described method to calculate the correlation between two stocks in Excel.